Content

 However, for more widespread hair loss, it’s still not exactly known just how effective any type of treatment may be.

+Common causes of telogen effluvium include physical trauma, psychological stress, and other types of unexpected shock or change.
+It can occur as the result of infection, hormonal change, or nutritional deficiency.
 Certain medications, such as beta-blockers and retinoids, may also cause or contribute to this type of hair loss.

 If you’re affected by telogen effluvium, you may notice diffuse alopecia that causes your hair to look thinner across your entire scalp.